jacomyma/mapping-controversies/_pages/tuto-2-2.md

 You should ask yourself the following questions, probably in this order:
 * Do I want to harvest links backwards (pages that cite my article, and so on)?
 If so, enable ```Parent links```.
 * Do I want all the links, or just the "See also"?
 Check the ```Take all links``` setting.
 * How far should I go?
-That is, what ```Distance```? **Tip:** start with small distances first.
+That is, what ```Distance```? **Tip:** start with short distances to keep the harvest managable.
 * Do I want to filter the nodes later on in Gephi?
 Possibly because there are too many poorly connected nodes...

 These questions have no obvious answer.
-They depend on your article.
+They depend on your article and your interests.
 Some articles do not have a "See also" section, so it forces you to take all links.
 Some articles cite many other articles, so the network grows too fast and you must pick a low distance.
 Some articles have many parent articles, some none, etc.

 *How to decide:* Look at a network size that is feasible.
 Too big, and it will get slow or impossible to work with your network.
 Too small, and there will be nothing to interpret.
 Aim for a size that you are comfortable with.
 Maybe 100 to 1,000 nodes?
 It also depends on the performance of your computer!